ctkelley/MultiPrecisionArrays.jl/README.md

 ##  v0.1.3 will have better performance but no breaking changes from v0.1.2, the current release.
 Performance fix in the works.
 Here is a list ...
 - The termination criteria will change and I will add some options to make it more/less expensive.
 Computing __opnorm(A,Inf)__ for the termination criteria costs as much as a couple IR iterations.
 So that will become an option and terminating on small residuals will be the default.
 I will also use $\| A \|_1$ because it is the least expensive norm to compute.
 Further economy will be in v0.1.4.
-- The AppleAccelerate BLAS is slower in triangular sovles than OPEN BLAS by a factor of over two (Float32) and about 1.5 (Float64).
-I am abandoning Apple's BLAS for IR until this is fixed.
+- The AppleAccelerate BLAS and Open BLAS can perform differently on Apple M* machines.
+It is not clear which is best and that may depend on number of cores, BLAS threads, version of Julia ...
+Play with this if you see poor performane in the solve phase of IR.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)